-A creator in bloom
+Tyler, the Creator is in full bloom

 The song is haunting and hooky, with an ethereal, distorted refrain: “Running out of time running out of time running out of time . . . to make you love me.”
 Only when I hear the words do I realize this song has been in his head all day.
 He’s been singing it to himself everywhere we went.
 Tyler lives his life to a soundtrack of his own making, a grand composition full of sunsets and sudden, aggressive chord changes that sound right only three seconds in retrospect.

-Austin Feinstein, an L.A. guitarist with Cole Sprouse looks, walks in and listens to the track.
+Austin Anderson, an L.A. guitarist with Cole Sprouse looks, walks in and listens to the track.
 Tyler wants acoustic guitar, not electronic chords.
-Feinstein can’t discern the notes and asks which key they’re in.
+Anderson can’t discern the notes and asks which key they’re in.
 “You know I don’t know what the fuck keys are,” Tyler responds.

-After Feinstein deciphers the chords, Tyler exclaims, “Aaahh!
+After Anderson deciphers the chords, Tyler exclaims, “Aaahh!
 When that guitar happens, all those white [girls] at Coachella are gonna love that shit.”
 (Tyler was disappointed in his 2018 Coachella performance.)
 We celebrate by ducking out for Starbucks, where an exultant Tyler grinds on the café’s umbrella like a stripper pole and orders a white hot chocolate with the peppermint mixed in and a caramel drizzle on top.
 “Y’all never experimented?” he shouts, defending his beverage choice when we wretch.
 “Or y’all straight?”

 “Just take a different way home”